unimarkup/specification/Frontend/AtomicBlocks.md

     A column may be turned into a header column by surrounding the number with `#`, or into a footer with `_`.

-    **Note:** This setting applies to the complete column of the table and cannot be changed in a table division definition.
+    **Note:** This setting including the number applies to the complete column of the table and cannot be changed in a table division definition.

     **Usage:**